AllenInstitute/AllenSDK/doc_template/index.rst

     * issue #35: structure masks at different resolutions were overwriting each other
     * issue #37: updating cell types notebook to use new feature extractor

+Note that because of the change to the structure masks, users will need to regenerate their MouseConnectivityCache manifests.

 To find out more, take a look at our `CHANGELOG <http://github.com/AllenInstitute/AllenSDK/blob/master/CHANGELOG.md>`_.